Eswarsaipashavula/AI_ASN2/README.md

 - **TSP**: An optimization problem where the agent must visit all cities exactly once with minimum travel distance.

 ## 🚀 How to Run
+Frozen Lake
 Running these files is really simple—just upload the `.ipynb` files to Google Colab and execute them directly.
+TSP
+- clone into the HC and SA folder
+- Run
+- pip install -e .
+- Install any python libraries that are missing (matplotlib numpy gymnasium)
+- Execute the experiments.py in the HC and SA folder
 ## 📈 Evaluation Criteria

 - **Performance Metrics**: Reward, time, and point of convergence.